Register

 The stories show how the pathway to moving forward after loss is, as Susan Baer said, to find a "purpose."

-The project is conducted by the Human Resiliency Institute at Fordham University in partnership with Airports Council Int'l - North America.
+The project is conducted by the Human Resiliency Institute at Fordham University in partnership with Airports Council Int'l - North America and with support from sponsors, led by SSP America and others.

 Watch the short video that explains this project.